Creativity is arcane and mundane

 —it's commonly misconceived as a magical ability only accessible to special geniuses, or as a fixed ability determined at birth.

-Creativity is special—, the ultimate expression of human ingenuity, intuition, and logic.
+Creativity is special—.
 It's mysterious and appears magical, and it's tied to deep meanings around the cyclical unfolding of our lives.
 Human creativity echoes the creativity of the cosmos—it's a natural subject for eternal mythmaking and wonder (see eternalism).

-Creativity is inherently "both/and"—sacred and mundane, special and practical.
+Creativity is inherently "both/and"—arcane and mundane, extraordinary and practical.

 Creativity is arcane, divine (mages, cleric, bards) and profoundly mundane (rogues, rangers, artificers).
 The mundane side is dismissed as fake magic tricks, the arcane side seeds inaccessible hero myths.
 Need to multiclass. —Kevin McGillivray (@kev_mcg) May 17, 2020